pgk2111/Embedded-System/README.md

 # Embedded-System
 EE3427 class
 # Smart-Home-Security-System-using-STM32
-1. Functional Requirements
+## Functional-Requirements
 1. Intrusion Detection: The system shall detect motion using PIR sensors and unauthorized entry via magnetic door/window sensors.
 2. Flam Detection: The system shall detect when a fire or flame occurs.
 3. Alarm Activation: The system shall trigger a buzzer alarm upon detecting unauthorized entry.
 4. Alert Notifications: The system shall send real-time SMS notifications via GSM and/or mobile app alerts via Wi-Fi when an intrusion is detected.